-Once the first word is written into the device, a second word may be input in order to select a configuration mode.
 The first bit of the second word is the enable bit for the conversion configuration (EN2).
 If this bit is set to 0, then the next conversion is performed using the previously selected converter configuration.

-The second set of configuration data can be loaded into the device (see Table 4).
+If the EN2 bit is set to a 1, a new configuration can be loaded into the device (see Table 4).
 The first bit (IM) is used to select the internal temperature sensor.
 If IM = 1, the following conversion will be performed on the internal temperature sensor rather than the selected input channel.
 The next two bits (FA and FB) are used to set the rejection frequency.
 The next bit (SPD) is used to select either the 1x output rate if SPD = 0 (auto-calibration is enabled and the offset is continuously calibrated and removed from the final conversion result) or the 2x output rate if SPD = 1 (offset calibration disabled, multiplexing output rates up to 15Hz with no latency).
 The final three bits (GS2, GS1, GS0) are used to set the gain.
 When IM = 1 (temperature measurement) SPD, GS2, GS1 and GS0 will be ignored and the device will operate in 1x mode.